hsingh17/Spendings-Tracker/README.md

 ## Known issues

+- sql for categorical spending data is broken
 - when adding or updating amount of spending and it's fully highlighted, pressing any key will result in NaN
 - google sign in button randomly resizes